 In 2015, Vivian was chosen as a selected fellow of Move to End Violence, a program of the NoVo Foundation.
 She is also a recipient of the Flor de Maga Award for Women in the Legal Profession from the Puerto Rican Bar Association.
-Ms. Huelgo is a graduate of Fordham University School of Law where she served as an Adjunct Associate Professor of Law and received both the Andrew A. Rivera Alumni Achievement Award and the Louis J. Lefkowitz Public Service Award.
+Vivian is a graduate of Fordham University School of Law where she served as an Adjunct Associate Professor of Law and received both the Andrew A. Rivera Alumni Achievement Award and the Louis J. Lefkowitz Public Service Award.
 Vivian was born in Brooklyn, raised in the City of New York and is now mom to twins living in the greater Washington, DC area and Medellin, Colombia.